rezamarzban/ddtFoam/README.md

 **Recommendation**

 While `OpenFoam` and its solvers is not user-friendly, Use `CONVERGE Studio CFD` and its solvers which is user-friendly and available for different `Microsoft Windows` OS to simulating DDT.
-Also there is `ANSYS FLUENT`, `COMSOL MULTIPHASIC` and ` Autodesk CFD` to simulating such this problem.
+Also there is `ANSYS FLUENT`, `COMSOL Multiphysics` and ` Autodesk CFD` to simulating such this problem.